pmem/pmem.github.io/_posts/2014-09-09-git-workflow.md

 layout: post
 ---

-Now that we've created the [GitHub Repository](https://github.com/pmem/nvml) for the NVM Library, here's a more detailed description of the git workflow we've chosen.
+Now that we've created the [GitHub Repository](https://github.com/pmem/pmdk) for the PMDK, here's a more detailed description of the git workflow we've chosen.
 The basic idea is:

 1. Current development happens on the `master` branch